ページの先頭です。 メニューを飛ばして本文へ

 GHOST IN THE SHELL x QUANTUM COMPUTER

-A special talk will come true between the Movie Director Mamoru Oshii, who has created many masterpieces including “GHOST IN THE SHELL”, and Professor Kenji Ohmori at the Institute for Molecular Science.
+A special talk between the Movie Director Mamoru Oshii, who created “GHOST IN THE SHELL”, and Prof. Kenji Ohmori at the IMS, who is one of the leaders developing quantum computers.

 00